jinghuazhao/pQTLtools/inst/Bioconductor/README.md

-FlowSorted.DLPFC.450k | Illumina HumanMethylation data on sorted frontal cortex cell populations Rgraphiz | Interfaces R with the AT&T graphviz library for plotting R graph objects from the graph package sva | Surrogate Variable Analysis
+FlowSorted.DLPFC.450k | Illumina HumanMethylation data on sorted frontal cortex cell populations Rgraphiz | Interfaces R with the AT&T graphviz library for plotting R graph objects from the graph package sva | Surrogate Variable Analysis doParallel | Foreach Parallel Adaptor for the 'parallel' Package **CRAN** |
-**CRAN** |
-GeneNet | Modeling and Inferring Gene Networks ggplot2 | Data Visualisations Using the grammar of graphics pheatmap | results visualisation plyr | Splitting, applying and combining data
+GeneNet | Modeling and Inferring Gene Networks ggplot2 | Data Visualisations Using the grammar of graphics heatmaply | Interactive Cluster Heat Maps Using `plotly` and `ggplot2` pheatmap | results visualisation plyr | Splitting, applying and combining data